MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 Prostaglandin Analogues

-Prostaglandin analogues such as Latanoprost (Xalatan™), Travoprost (Travatan™), and Bimatoprost (Lumigan™), are powerful in reducing eye pressure, often by around 30%.
-These drops work by increasing fluid outflow from the eye.
+Prostaglandin analogues such as Latanoprost (Xalatan™), Travoprost (Travatan™), and Bimatoprost (Lumigan™), are highly effective at reducing eye pressure, often by around 30%.
+These drops are frequently the first line of treatment.
+They work by increasing fluid outflow from the eye.

 Common side effects include mild stinging, eye redness, and increased eyelash growth.
-In rare cases, they can cause changes in eye colour and fat loss around the eyes.
+In some cases, they can cause changes in eye colour and fat loss around the eyes.

-Bimatoprost may be slightly more effective at treating your glaucoma but comes with a higher chance of side effects.
+Bimatoprost may be slightly more effective at reducing your eye pressure but comes with a higher chance of side effects.

 Beta-blockers